umccr/rportal/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# 🔮 rportal - Interacting with the UMCCR Portal
+# 🔮 rportal - Interacting with the UMCCR Data Portal

 ## 🍕 Installation